gbqiukan/grep-between-multiple-lines/README.md

 # grep-between-multiple-lines
-It's an AWK Script to locate your pattern under simple customized context.
+It's an AWK Script to quickly locate your complicated patterns according to your specific context.